The history of Marholmen

 He abhorred hypocrisy and artifice as well as cold materialism: His social attitude was formed during this time...
 In the dining room of the rest home he had the slogan "Honest man speaks the truth" hung up much later.
 Natanael Beskow's unapologetic radical Christianity must have made a deep impression on Berg.

-Saw her new arrival through the window
+He saw her through the window

 In 1892, at the age of 50, he married Hanna Maury, twenty years his junior, who was then working at the Gumaelius advertising agency.
 The marriage took place in such a way that Berg went up to Hanna's employer, Miss Gumaelius, whom he had known for a long time.
 He said: "At the first table in the next room sits a lady who looks so nice and is always so diligent.
 I would like to get to know her."